GovindGoku/Flight-Booking-website/README.md

 ### Prerequisites

-Make sure you have Node.js and npm (Node Package Manager) installed on your machine.
+Make sure you have Node.js and npm (Node Package Manager) installed on your system.

 ### Installation